-They were metal things with--MINDS!

-That--that was the incredible, the terrifying thing.
-That --and their power.

-The lightnings incarnate in metal minacules--and thinking.
-The hinking.
+They were metal things with-minds!
+That-that was the incredible, the terrifying thing.
+That-and their power.
+Thor compressed within Hop-o'-mythumb-and thinking.
+The lightnings incarnate in metal minacules-and thinking.

-The inert, the immobile, given volition, movement, cognoscence--thinking.
+The inert, the immobile, given volition, movement, cognoscence-thinking.